+Specific

+performance.

-- 53. (1) Where there is a breach of warranty by the seller, or where the buyer elects, or is compelled, to treat any breach of a condition on the part of the seller as a breach of warranty, the buyer is not by reason only of such breach of warranty, entitled to reject the goods; but he may- - (a) set up against the seller the breach of warranty in diminution or extinction of the price; or - (b) maintain an action against the seller for damages for the breach of warranty. - (2) The measure of damages for breach of warranty is the estimated loss directly and naturally resulting, in the ordinary course of events, from the breach of warranty. - (3) In the case of breach of warranty of quality, such loss is primâ facie the difference between the value of the goods at the time of delivery to the buyer and the value they would have had if they had answered to the warranty. - (4) The fact that the buyer has set up the breach of warranty in diminution or extinction of the price does not prevent him from maintaining an action for the same breach of warranty if he has suffered further damage.
+53. (1) Where there is a breach of warranty by the seller, or where the buyer elects, or is compelled, to treat any breach of a condition on the part of the seller as a breach of warranty, the buyer is not by reason only of such breach of warranty, entitled to reject the goods; but he may-

+- (a) set up against the seller the breach of warranty in diminution or extinction of the price; or - (b) maintain an action against the seller for damages for the breach of warranty.

+(2) The measure of damages for breach of warranty is the estimated loss directly and naturally resulting, in the ordinary course of events, from the breach of warranty.

+(3) In the case of breach of warranty of quality, such loss is prima facie the difference between the value of the goods at the time of delivery to the buyer and the value they would have had if they had answered to the warranty.

+(4) The fact that the buyer has set up the breach of warranty in diminution or extinction of the price does not prevent him from maintaining an action for the same breach of warranty if he has suffered further damage.

+MINISTRY OF LEGAL AFFAIRS 1021100 www.legalafl fairs.gov.tt Sale of Goods Ch ap.
+82:30 27

-Interest and special damages.
-54. Nothing in this Ordinance shall affect the right of the buyer or seller to recover interest or special damages in any case where, by law, interest or special damages may be recoverable, or to recover money paid where the consideration for the payment of it has failed.
+54. Nothing in this Act shall affect the right of the buyer or Interest and seller to recover interest or special damages in any case where, by damages. law, interest or special damages may be recoverable, or to recover money paid where the consideration for the payment of it has failed.

-PART VI.
+PART VI

-SUPPLEMENTARY.
+SUPPLEMENTARY

-55. Where any right, duty, or liability would arise under Variation, a contract of sale by implication of law, it may be negatived etc., of implied or varied by express agreement or by the course of dealing rights. between the parties, or by usage, if the usage be such as to bind both parties to the contract.
+55. (1) Where a right, duty or liability would arise under a Variation, etc., contract of sale of goods by implication of law, it may, subject to rights. the Unfair Contract Terms Act, be negatived or varied by express ot implied (11 of 1983).
+Ch.
+82:37. agreement, or by the course of dealing between the parties, or by such usage as binds both parties to the contract.